BretStateham/GiveSign/README.md

 We will cover the first three here and leave the custom app implementation to you:

-1. Connect the 12VDC Power Supply to the Spark Core circuit in the enclosure:
+1. Connect the 12VDC Power Supply to the Spark Core circuit in the enclosure, and wait until it is **"[breathing cyan](https://vine.co/v/OmOAlMg17Y9)"**:

 	![07010-ConnectPowerSupply](images/07010-connectpowersupply.png?raw=true "Connect Power Supply")